stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

-# ELF Binary Relocations and TLS
+# ELF Binaries and Relocation Entries

 Recently I have been working on getting the [OpenRISC glibc](https://github.com/openrisc/or1k-glibc) port ready for upstreaming.
 Part of this work has been to run the glibc